kopp/minipython/docs/tutorials/storage.rst

 Python modules and the ``import`` statement is used to share code.

 .. note::
-    If you have flashed a script onto the device in addition to the MicroPython runtime, then MicroPython will ignore ``main.py`` and run your embedded script instead.
+    If you have flashed a script onto the device in addition to the MiniPython runtime, then MiniPython will ignore ``main.py`` and run your embedded script instead.

-    To flash just the MicroPython runtime, simply make sure the script you may have written in your editor has zero characters in it.
+    To flash just the MiniPython runtime, simply make sure the script you may have written in your editor has zero characters in it.
 Once flashed you'll be able to copy over a ``main.py`` file.